 The stage floor, at the same height as the bar, was carpeted.
-However, the carpeting material had become solidly compacted from decades of spilled beer-the soles of my shoes made a sucking sound each time I took a step.
+However, the carpeting material had become solidly compacted from decades of spilled beer the soles of my shoes made a sucking sound each time I took a step.
 (And don't ask me about the smell.)
 Further, the owner lived upstairs with his adult daughter who was the bar maid and who quickly developed a serious crush on me (I will never forget those coy looks and that toothless smile).
 And she could hit the corrugated garbage can they used for empty beer bottles from twenty feet, which resulted in crashing and smashing every few minutes throughout the night.

 In my travels, I met and became friends with George Hamilton, the Hollywood actor, who at one time asked me to be his music director in Las Vegas.
-(George is really a great country singer-a talent of his of which not many are aware.
+(George, who is originally from Memphis, is really a great country singer-a talent of his of which not many are aware.
 In any event, that gig was out of my pay grade.)
-I met Gordon Lightfoot and had beers backstage with Rick Haynes, his bass player.
+I met Gordon Lightfoot in his prime and had beers backstage with Rick Haynes, his bass player.
 I met Lorne Greene, the actor from the popular TV show Bonanza, who got drunk and broke my microphone stand.
 (He still owes me for that-unfortunately he passed away before paying up).
-In a hotel room with her entourage, I shared the better part of a fifth of Dewar's scotch with Esther Rolle, the famed stage and television actress best known for her roles as Florida Evans in the Emmy winning TV shows Maude and Good Times back in the 70s.
-I met Jack Cassidy, the film and TV actor and, notably, the father of the 70s pop singer, David Cassidy.
+In the wee hours in a hotel room, surrounded by her entourage, Esther Rolle, the famed stage and television actress best known for her roles as Florida Evans in the Emmy winning TV shows Maude and Good Times back in the 70s, and I shared stories and reverie while sharing the better part of a fifth of Dewar's scotch.
+I met

+Jack Cassidy, the film and TV actor and, notably, the father of the 70s pop singer, David Cassidy.
 He and I and three others had gone trolling for marlin off the coast of Florida just a few months before his death in an apartment fire in Hollywood.
 I drifted lazily while reclining in an oversize tire tube with my butt hanging in the icy waters of Ichetucknee Springs in Florida.
-I canoed and fished in the gator-infested waters of the Great Okefenokee Swamp.
+I canoed and fished in the gatorinfested waters of the Great Okefenokee Swamp.
 I camped in the Blue Ridge Mountains of North Carolina and surf-fished for Pompano in breakers up to my armpits in the Atlantic Ocean.
 I snorkeled the Hawaiian reefs of the Pacific Ocean and climbed a mountain in the Kolekole Pass, which was one of the routes of the Japanese fighters that attacked Pearl Harbor in 1941.
-I temporarily piloted a twin-engine HU-16E Albatross seaplane , wending my way around puffy clouds over the south Pacific as they floated peacefully in a brilliant blue sky.
+I briefly piloted a twinengine HU-16E Albatross seaplane^{15,16}, wending my way around puffy clouds over the south Pacific as they floated peacefully in a brilliant blue sky.
 And I wrote about twenty songs.